 Data from the program showed 82% of students admitted to distracting the driver while a passenger, 61% had been a distracted driver and 42% had been in a vehicle with a driver that was over the legal alcohol limit.

-To understand how these behaviours can impact Queensland families, we spoke to several parents of young drivers.
+To understand how these behaviours can impact Queensland families and who else you could hurt when drive distracted, we spoke to several parents of young drivers.

 Tanya Smith, a mother of two P-plate drivers, said watching her children in the driver’s seat had been a learning experience.